MUTANT GIRLS SQUAD

 (Sento Shojo: Chi no Tekkamen Densetsu)

 Mutant Girls Squad comes from no less than three directors.
-These include Noboru Iguchi, a director of Japanese porn films since the late 1990s, who discovered the gonzo splatter genre with Machine Girl (2008) and went onto the likes of Robo Geisha (2009), Karate-Robo Zaborgar (2011), Zombie Ass: The Toilet of the Dead (2011), Dead Sushi (2012) and Live (2014), as well as one of the episodes of The ABCs of Death (2012).
+These include Noboru Iguchi, a director of Japanese porn films since the late 1990s, who discovered the gonzo splatter genre with Machine Girl (2008) and went onto the likes of Robo Geisha (2009), Karate-Robo Zaborgar (2011), Zombie Ass: The Toilet of the Dead (2011), Dead Sushi (2012) and Live (2014), as well as the F is for Fart episode of The ABCs of Death (2012).
 Co-director Yoshihiro Nishimura is a former makeup effects artist who co-directed Vampire Girl vs Frankenstein Girl and solo directed Tokyo Gore Police, Speakerman: The Boo (2004), Helldriver (2010), Ninja Torkage (2014) and episodes of The ABCs of Death and The Profane Exhibit (2013).
 The third director Tak Sakaguchi has had more of a career as an actor in efforts such as Versus (2000), Alive (2002), Aragami (2003), Battlefield Baseball (2003) and Tokyo Gore Police.
 Sakaguchi has also started a modest directing career with the likes of Be a Man!
 Samurai School (2008), Yoroi: Samurai Zombie (2008) and Yakuza Weapon (2011).

 The insanity that is Mutant Girls Squad kicks in from the opening montage that places the three girls in stylised comic-book panel poses up against a giant moon that fills most of the sky and a blood-splattered flag.
 They go into action amid copious splatter effects with swords cleaving heads in two, heads ripped right off, others heads swelling up and causing brains to pop out, while one of the girls does the old Wonder Woman trick of deflecting a spray of bullets using her wrist bracelets.
 After a few inconsequential scenes with Yumi Sugimoto at school, we get the wonderfully demented scenes with her father revealing he has nipples and a dick made up on tiny mewling faces, followed by security forces armed with helmets that have guns mounted in the centre of the forehead bursting in and Yumi erupting into combat in the tiny living room, as all the while the fathers severed head directs action from the sideline.
 This segues into an astonishingly high-energy sequence with Yumi Sugimoto running out into the neighbourhood and slaughtering everyone she comes across with her claw a demented bloodbath with combatants beheaded, jabbed through with swords, faces sliced in tripartite sections, hearts ripped out, even a woman baker carved up into a baguette.
 The sequence goes on for nearly ten minutes and the sheer energy of it leaves you exhausted afterwards.